It is not true that babies move less towards the end of pregnancy.

 What are fetal movements

-You should become familiar with the pattern of fetal movements for your baby, in order that you can recognise periods of the day when your baby has been quiet and not moved as much or when you are expecting him/her to move.
+You should become familiar with the pattern of fetal movements for your baby, in order that you can recognise periods of the day when your baby has been quiet and not moved as much or when you are expecting them to move.

 If you notice a reduction in baby’s movements what should you do?